nuxt/docs/en/guide/plugins.md

 If you need the function in the `context`, Vue instances and maybe even in the Vuex store, you can use the `inject` function, which is the second parameter of the plugins exported function.

 Injecting content into Vue instances works similar to when doing this in standard Vue apps.
+The `$` will be prepended automatically to the function.

 `plugins/combined-inject.js`: